 ForeSite is the part of the ENow Management Suite which monitors your SharePoint farms and the related SQL database servers.

-Besides monitoring the vitals of the application components and the infrastructure requirements (network, AD, etc.) the solution provides an extensive reporting functionality.
-The default set of reports fits most reporting requirements, but you can set up your own reports as well.
-A significant feature is the ability to provide the reports to different groups of stakeholders.
+Besides monitoring the vitals of the application components and the infrastructure requirements (network, AD, etc.), the solution provides an extensive reporting functionality.
+The default set of reports fits most reporting needs, but you can set up individual reports as well.
+A significant feature is the ability to provide reports to different groups of stakeholders.

-Monitoring servers should not be a time consuming task for an application administrator.
+Monitoring servers should not be a time-consuming task for an application administrator.
 Therefore the interface of the ENow Management Suite is quite handsome, as it displays all statuses in a dashboard.
-As long as all statuses are green the application administrator can focus on other work.
-When using all parts of the ENow Management Suite you act within one single dashboard, but each part utilizes it’s own security groups for access the dashboard.
+As long as all conditions are green, the application administrator can focus on other work.
+When using all parts of the ENow Management Suite, you act within one single dashboard, but each part utilizes it’s own security groups to access the dashboard.

 How does a SharePoint administrator work with ForeSite?

-If the dashboard uses a traffic light approach to signal good, warning and error states.
-This makes it really easy to focus on section of the application infrastructure where some is not in a healthy state.
+If the dashboard uses a traffic light approach to signal good, warning, and error states for each component monitored.
+This makes it easy to focus on the section of the application infrastructure, where an element is not in a healthy state.
 It cannot be any more intuitive.

 It seems as if there is something wrong with a SharePoint timer job.
 But what is going on?

 Ok, it is not the SharePoint timer service itself.
 It is just one of the timer jobs itself.

 The Application Addressed Refresh Job is offline for 3.4 days.
 That is valuable information, and the SharePoint administrator knows where to start to solve this issue.